5 ways to think bigger when it comes to social data

 3. Track passion, regardless of industry

 Once you’ve done this, you can look at the community your brand is fostering and ask the same questions.
 What are you missing that these iconic brands have brought out in their audience?
-This activity will give you a roadmap for success when building belonging amongst your base.
+Monitoring this kind of social media activity, through the lens of social data science, will help to give you a roadmap for success when building belonging amongst your base.

 4. Don’t be afraid of extrapolation